oSharpey/cyber-obsidian/year-1/NCCD/lab-10/lab-10.md

 iptables -A FORWARD -i eth0 -o eth1 -s 0.0.0.0/0 -d 0.0.0.0/0 -j ACCEPT

-# SNAT on gw so the source address is changed
+# SNAT on gw so the source address is changed to the outside address of gw

+iprables -t nat \
+	-A POSTROUTING \
+	-o eth1 \
+	-j SNAT \
+	--to-source 55.5.5.1